dougbutner/gold/README.md

 # To Moon For Earth

 GOLD was created as a means to catalyze re-incorporation of the human collective into the Gaia collective through funding small-scale permaculture projects (we also launched [Perma.rocks](https://perma.rocks)) that bring humans in close contact with nature.
+We hope to remind humanity that we are a living breathing part of the ecosystem, and we are an incredible and abundant living planet.

 This connecting spirit, including our shared goal of reaching another Moon, ties mathmatically-inspired in tokenomics, and rooted in the amount of real gold on Earth.